resistdesign/react-basis/README.md

 # React Basis

-The base layout components, including `Application`, for any React app.
+The base layout components, including `AppBasis`, for any React app.